Anything Could Happen: Notable performances

+Legacy

 Use in media and cover versions

 Goulding is featured performing "Anything Could Happen" in the Beats by Dre commercial as part of their #ShowYourColor campaign, which debuted in September 2012, alongside the likes of Miami Heat player LeBron James and fellow Universal Music artists Lil Wayne and MGK.

 The track was also used in the trailer for the second season of the HBO comedy-drama series Girls and in an episode of the Fox sitcom New Girl.
 It was also used in the trailer for the fourth season of the Network Ten comedy-drama series Offspring in Australia.
 The track was also used by TBS during the intro for game one of the 2012 ALDS between the Oakland Athletics and the Detroit Tigers.
 The song is also featured as the background music for the HTC Vive commercial, with Emily Blunt, Jennifer Garner, Michelle Yeoh and Juliette Lewis.

-The song was covered in BBC Radio 1's Live Lounge by both Irish alternative rock band the Script and American indie pop band Fun on 27 November 2012 and 26 February 2013, respectively.
+The song was covered in BBC Radio 1's Live Lounge by various artists including, Irish alternative rock band the Script, American indie pop band Fun, and Norwegian pop singer Sigrid on 27 November 2012, 26 February 2013, and 12 January 2018, respectively.
 In December 2012, the girl group Fifth Harmony performed "Anything Could Happen" in the semi-finals and finals on the second season of The X Factor (U.S.).
 Melissa Benoist, Jacob Artist and Kevin McHale covered the song in the fourteenth episode of the fourth season of the Fox series Glee, "I Do", aired 14 February 2013.

 Goulding joined Taylor Swift for a surprise performance of the song during Swift's Red Tour at Los Angeles' Staples Center on 23 August 2013.
 On 14 December 2013, Goulding performed "Anything Could Happen" on tenth series finale of The X Factor with finalist Luke Friend.
-The track has also been featured in the 2013 teen comedy film G.B.F.
+American young adult author Will Walton credited "Anything Could Happen" as the inspiration for his 2015 debut novel of the same name which was published under David Levithan's imprint Push.
+The track has also been featured in the 2013 teen comedy film G.B.F., and in the official trailer for the 2023 Roku film, Meet Me in Paris.